lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - **Minting**: Validated `totalValue` determines maximum mintable external shares
 - **Burning**: Accurate `liabilityShares` tracking ensures proper debt reduction
 - **Rebalancing**: Quarantine mechanism prevents rapid extraction through inflated values

+#### maxLiabilityShares Lifecycle

+The `maxLiabilityShares` parameter plays a crucial role in maintaining collateral integrity throughout the external shares lifecycle:

+1. **Initial State**: Set to 0 when vault is connected
+2. **During Minting**: Updated to the new liability amount whenever shares are minted
+3. **Oracle Period Tracking**: Maintains the peak liability within each oracle reporting period
+4. **Report Processing**:
+   - If on-chain `maxLiabilityShares` equals reported value: Update to max(current liability, reported liability)
+   - If on-chain value differs: Maintain current value to prevent manipulation
+5. **Lock Calculation**: Used to compute `locked = liabilityValue + max(reserve, minimalReserve)` where liabilityValue is derived from `maxLiabilityShares`

+This mechanism ensures that vaults cannot reduce their collateral requirements by rapidly minting and burning shares within the same oracle period.

 ### 4. Oracle Trust Minimization